skeets23/Text-Obfuscation-Patterns/README.md

-# Text-Obfuscation-Patterns
+# Text-Obfuscation-Table
-A table of letters and symbols commonly used to mimic them
+A table of letters and symbols commonly used to obfuscate them

 |Letter|Replacements|